Tennessee Sports Betting: Top 4 Legal Betting Sites in 2024

 A plus (+) sign is used to determine the underdog.
 This line shows you the amount you’ll win when placing a $100 bet.
 If the Predators face a tough opponent and have +180 odds, you’d take home $180 in profit when placing a wager of $100.
 You are less likely to win wagering on an underdog — but receive a more favorable betting line and potentially a bigger payout.

 Moneyline odds are displayed for other types of bets as well.
 Some players prefer to view decimal odds, and some Tennessee sportsbooks may support that functionality.
-Check out our odds converter to switch from American to decimal or fractions.
+Check out our odds calculator to switch from American to decimal or fractions.

 What you can't bet on in Tennessee